 The comparative study of religion investigates both the differences and common ground among the world's religions.
-The course examines the relationship of world religions in the context of their history, leaders, and knowledge systems to modern science.
-In the spirit of inquiry, expanding the imagination, knowledge, and understanding the course explores the relevance of religion to contemporary facets of Canadian culture.
+Their history, leaders, knowledge systems and relationship to modern science are studied.
+In addition, the relevance of religion to various facets of Canada's history and culture are explored with a view to foster the spirit of inquiry, expanding the imagination, knowledge, and understanding.
+The academic skills developed in the course contribute to the formation of cross-disciplinary competencies valued at both the academy and the workplace.
 Pre-requisite(s): One Tier 1 course.